DevTeam/Pure.DI/docs/README.md

 ## Usage requirements

 - .NET SDK [6.0.4](https://dotnet.microsoft.com/download/dotnet/6.0) or later is installed

-> [!NOTE]
-> At the same time, projects can be developed for older versions of .NET, starting with .NET Framework 2.0 released on 2005-10-27.
+At the same time, projects can be developed for older versions of .NET, starting with .NET Framework 2.0 released on 2005-10-27.

 - [C# 8](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-80) or later

-> [!NOTE]
-> This requirement only needs to be met for projects that reference the _Pure.DI_ source code generator, other projects can use any version of C#.
+This requirement only needs to be met for projects that reference the _Pure.DI_ source code generator, other projects can use any version of C#.

 ## Key features